ANZUK Supply Platoon

 Mahanga Bay, Miramar, Wellington, c1910 (Colourised) Alexander Turnbull Library, Wellington, New Zealand

-As the Ordnance Corps Section was a component of the RNZA its members continued to wear the standard RNZA dress embellishments.
+As the Ordnance Corps Section was part of the RNZA, its members wore the standard RNZA dress embellishments.

-With an extensive stock of neglected cartridge cases requiring inspection, the priority was clearing this backlog until the balance of the equipment and material was received from England, and after a brief period of training, a steady state of work ensured, inspecting and manufacturing artillery ammunition components.
+With an extensive stock of neglected cartridge cases needing inspection, the initial priority was to clear this backlog.
+Once the remaining equipment and materials were received from England, and after a brief training period, the section established a steady workflow, inspecting and manufacturing artillery ammunition components.

 newington_laboratory_1949_b